pieterkdevilliers/priority-tracking/README.md

     - **Font Awesome** is used for the icons for the Actions, Priorities and Categories.

 - [**SQLite**](https://www.sqlite.org/index.html)
-    - The project uses **SQLite** is used as the Database when running the project locally.
+    - The project uses **SQLite** as the Database when running the project locally.

 - [**PostgreSQL**](https://www.postgresql.org/)
     - The project uses Heroku's **PostgreSQL** relational database for the deployed version of the app.